Superfreeze-automated/SuperFreeze/README.md

 Please visit https://gitlab.com/SuperFreezeApp/SuperFreeze

 Recently, Microsoft has acquired GitHub.
-We value Microsoft's efforts to become more involved with the Open Source world, but it is just too many disadvantages GitHub has now:
+We value Microsoft's efforts to become more involved with the Open Source world, but there are just too many disadvantages GitHub has now:

 * It is one central, powerful instance
 * It is owned by a powerful company (Microsoft)